MYB0SS/Hangman-for-Tiktok/README.md

+# Hangman for Tiktok

+This project was created as part of the Tiktok Youth Camp 2022.

+Throughout the intensive 2 weeks of lessons by Tiktok engineers, we managed to learn skills such as HTML, CSS, JavaScript, React, Android Development as well as Git.

+At the end of the camp, we were tasked to curate a project based on the the skills that we were taught and hence we developed this project!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).